This article has been updated from a previous version.

 Most homeowner policies cover property damage from wildfires but there are exceptions.
 For instance, most policies don’t cover damage to home landscaping and plants.

-FireSmart Canada, a wildfire information and safety program run by the Canadian Interagency Forest Fire Centre, recommends homeowners keep their yards clear of deadwood and other debris, consider fire-resistant building materials for their house, and space out trees on their property — factors that Tirschler says can affect a homeowner’s insurance rates.
+FireSmart Canada, a wildfire information and safety program run by the Canadian Interagency Forest Fire Centre, recommends homeowners keep their yards clear of woody debris, consider fire-resistant building materials for their house, and space out trees on their property — factors that Tirschler says can affect a homeowner’s insurance rates.

 “Virtually everything can be insured for the right price,” he says, “but if a home is in an unduly hazardous condition, then the price will be unaffordable.”